LukeGrahamLandry/franca/devlog.md

 - do arg vars based my new thing
 - switch the look ups on GetNamed to GetVar, etc.
+- allow shadowing
+- now that vars are numbered, how to do inlining becomes obvious. i ended up just doing it on the bytecode tho but might want to renumber the ast as well later?

 ## Interp (Feb 1)